Cancer PainSkip to the navigation

 - By mouth.
 This includes pills, capsules, liquids, and medicines that dissolve on the tongue or under the tongue.

-- With needles, such as a shot (injection) or into a vein (IV).
+- With a needle into a vein (IV).
 A person with an IV may be able to use a (PCA) pump, which lets him or her control pain medicines.

 - With a pain pump, also called an infusion pump.
 This kind of pump is placed under your skin to deliver pain medicine directly to your spine.